stjude-rust-labs/fq/README.md

 OPTIONS:
-        --read-length <usize>    Number of bases in the sequence [default: 101] -n, --record-count <u64>     Number of records to generate [default: 10000] --seed <u64>             Seed to use for the random number generator
+        --read-length <usize>    Number of bases in the sequence [default: 101] -n, --record-count <u64>     Number of records to generate [default: 10000] -s, --seed <u64>             Seed to use for the random number generator

 ARGS:
     <r1-dst>    Read 1 destination.
 Output will be gzipped if ends in `.gz`.